ece1786-2024/Memoraid/Supplementaries/Readme.md

 ### Running the Workflow
 1. **Load Workflow**: Drag and drop the `Memoraid Update&Query Workflow.json` from the `Supplementaries/Workflows` folder into the ComfyUI GUI.
 (PS: Please Use your own API key.)
 3. **Configure Database Directory**: Update the database directory paths as needed within the workflow.
-The personal profile file `Personal_info.json` and service information file `Service_info.json` can be found at `../Test_Data` and the corresponding path to those files should be adjsted based your environment settings.
+The personal profile file `Personal_info.json` and service information file `Service_info.json` can be found at `../Test_Data` and the corresponding path to those files should be adjsted based on your environment settings.
 4. **Run Workflow**: Click "Queue Prompt" on the right side of the screen to execute the workflow.

 ### API Setup for Local Access